 making cat food, I did not buy a grinder and all of the

 supplements right away.
-I just simply bought a chicken thigh and a
+I just simply bought a chicken thigh,

 thoroughly rinsed the meat with water, and